2.5. Sequences and Controls#

 sim.apply(

-) # This operation is not executed, because the classical control is now value 1.
+) # This operation is not executed, because the classical bit is now 1.

 print(sim.ensemble) # Show the resulting ensemble.